 Increase in healthcare expenditure further is predicted to improve access to quality healthcare and advanced products, which include biopreservation facilities, thereby broadening growth prospects.
 In addition, hospitals, gene banks, and bio-banks, which are significant end-users for this market, are encouraging major players to develop technologically advanced biopreservation products to enhance patient outcomes.

-Presence of government healthcare initiatives that provide funds, grants, and contracts for research have resulted in providing expedited growth to R&D activities deployed by various companies.
+Presence of government healthcare initiatives that provide funds, grants, and contracts for research has resulted in providing expedited growth to R&D activities deployed by various companies.
 This has, in turn, resulted in widening the scope for adoption of advanced bio-preservation services, which is anticipated to fuel penetration rate throughout the forecast period.

 Technological advancements in biopreservation processes are also major growth contributing factors to the market.
 Advancements include change in formulation of hypothermic storage solutions, next-generation cryopreservation solutions, and design and integration with nanoscale technologies.
 These technological upgradations have led to long-term preservation and banking of complex organs and tissues of high importance in regenerative medicine and organ transplantation.

 Increasing R&D investments by companies and research communities to enhance their capabilities and render efficient products and services is predicted to further expand growth prospects.
-For instance, the establishment of Cooperative Human Tissue Network (CHTN), which addressed the operational dimension of bio-banking, exemplifies consistent efforts by the research community.
+For instance, the establishment of the Cooperative Human Tissue Network (CHTN), which addressed the operational dimension of bio-banking, exemplifies consistent efforts by the research community.

 The equipment segment dominated the market with a share of over 80.0% in 2014.
 This can be attributed to increasing demand for bio-banks over the recent past and its extensive usage in DNA, plasma, stem cell, and tissue research.
-Widespread adoption can also be credited to benefits such as adequate storage capacity, high cost efficiency, and low maintenance.
+Widespread adoption can also be credited to benefits such as adequate storage capacity, high cost-efficiency, and low maintenance.

 Media is anticipated to exhibit steady growth in the coming years as it is an indispensable part of the biopreservation process.
 Increasing demand for bio-banking of stem cells and tissues to aid in life sciences research is expected to present the segment with lucrative growth opportunities.
 In addition, homebrew media accounted for substantial share of the media segment in 2014.
 The dominant share is a consequence of its high preference in bio-storage.
 This high preference is, in turn, a result of high cost-efficiency in comparison with pre-formulated media.

 In 2014, bio-banking dominated the biopreservation market with a share of over 72.0%.
-This is attributed to growing awareness among researchers with respect to benefits of stem cells preservation.
+This is attributed to growing awareness among researchers with respect to the benefits of stem cells preservation.
 Also, increasing number of sperm and egg banks and adoption of assisted reproductive technology in animals are predicted to be major growth contributing factors.
 Around 60.0% of biopharmaceutical companies have collaborations with national bio-banks and tissue preservation centers at hospitals.
 This will also benefit the market.

 Regenerative medicine is predicted to exhibit a strong CAGR as a consequence of rising demand for technologically advanced bio-storage techniques.
 This segment is also anticipated to witness a gain in revenue share by the end of the forecast period, fueled by advent of new preservation techniques.